Smooth Flow Matching for Synthesizing Functional Data: Real Data Analysis

-In this section, we apply the proposed SFM method to the MIMIC-IV electronic health records (EHR) database \citep{johnson2020mimic}, which contains de-identified ICU records from the Beth Israel Deaconess Medical Center collected between 2008 and 2019.
+In this section, we apply the proposed SFM method to the MIMIC-IV EHR database \citep{johnson2020mimic}, which contains de-identified ICU records from the Beth Israel Deaconess Medical Center collected between 2008 and 2019.
 The dataset includes longitudinal clinical measurements recorded during ICU stays, offering valuable insights into the temporal dynamics of patient health.
 Such data are critical for monitoring clinical progression, informing medical decisions, and developing predictive models in healthcare.

 Our goal is to synthesize realistic surrogate patient trajectories that preserve the underlying temporal patterns of the observed data.
 We compare the performance of SFM with two baseline methods, DSM and FM, as introduced in the simulation section.
 DSM and FM were implemented in \texttt{Python}, while SFM was implemented in \texttt{R}.
-All computations were conducted on a server with 40 CPU cores and 208~GB of RAM.

 We focus on ICU patients who were eventually discharged.
-To mitigate the influence of outlier values, we remove the top 1\% of measurements across all patient trajectories for each clinical feature.
-Each patient’s data are then treated as a random function over a time domain, where time zero represents the ICU admission.
-The endpoint of the time domain is selected such that 80\% of all patient observations fall within this interval.
-We retain patient-level trajectories with at least four time points.
-To reduce observational noise, we apply smoothing splines \citep{gu2013smoothing} to each patient’s functional data, consistent with the denoising step in Remark~\ref{Re: noise}.
-Due to substantial variability in measurement times across patients, we obtain irregularly sampled functional data for each feature after the preprocessing.
+To mitigate the influence of outliers, we remove the top 1\% of measurements across all patient trajectories for each clinical feature.
+Each patient’s data are then modeled as a random function over a time domain, where time zero corresponds to ICU admission.
+The endpoint of the time domain is chosen such that 80\% of all patient observations fall within this interval.
+We retain patient level trajectories with at least four time points.
+To reduce observational noise, we apply smoothing splines to each patient’s functional data, consistent with the denoising procedure described in Remark~\ref{Re: noise}.
+Due to substantial variability in measurement times across patients, the resulting functional data remain irregularly sampled for each feature after preprocessing.

 Our analysis focuses on three clinical features: arterial blood pressure, respiratory rate, and heart rate.
-The corresponding numbers of patients are \( n = 256 \), 1446, and 1446, respectively.
-The preprocessed, denoised functional data for these features are illustrated in Figure~\ref{dat:real_simulated}~(A).
+The corresponding numbers of patients are \( n = 256 \), \(1446\), and \(1446\), respectively.
+The preprocessed and denoised functional data for these features are shown in Figure~\ref{dat:real_simulated}~(A).